cobleg/FacilityBenchmarking/LCoE.md

 $$
 where
 $C_{integration}$ is the cost of integration
-$E_{vre}$ is electrical power produced by the additional variable renewable energy system
+$E_{vre}$ is the lifetime electrical power produced by the additional variable renewable energy system

 The corresponding lifetime system total cost is